x4dqn/Open3Dmap/README.md

 We are also enhancing the mobile app to support more complete metadata capture, backend integration, and foundational features such as contributor identity, scan validation, and sync status tracking.

 These features lay the groundwork for a seamless end-to-end contributor experience—from capture to upload to public sharing.
-While the full platform is still in development, the OpenARMap Android app already enables high-quality, offline-first spatial data collection.
+While the full platform is still in development, the Open3DMap Android app already enables high-quality, offline-first spatial data collection.

 The section below describes what the app can do **today**, and how you can start capturing scans immediately.

 ## Mobile App for Data Capture

-The OpenARMap Android app is the foundation of our ecosystem.
+The Open3DMap Android app is the foundation of our ecosystem.
 It allows anyone to capture georeferenced image sequences and sensor data that power downstream reconstruction, anchoring, and sharing.
 Whether you're contributing to public spatial datasets or exploring your environment in 3D, this tool is where it all begins.

 The sections below refer specifically to the mobile capture tool.
 If you're looking to test early scanning workflows or contribute to real-world spatial data collection, you're in the right place.